brew2venue/brisbanehack/README.md

     }
 ```

 The brewer, assigned by their public key, can add or discontinue products.
 These stock structs are stored in "mappings" on the smart contract.
-The address key in the mapping returns an array of products.
+The address key in the mapping returns an array of products, where the key is that of the brewer.
+So we can see their collection of delicious beer products.

 ```
     mapping(address => product[]);